open-webui/open-webui/README.md

 We offer various installation alternatives, including non-Docker native installation methods, Docker Compose, Kustomize, and Helm.
 Visit our [Open WebUI Documentation](https://docs.openwebui.com/getting-started/) or join our [Discord community](https://discord.gg/5rJgQTnV4s) for comprehensive guidance.

+### Troubleshooting

+Encountering connection issues?
+Our [Open WebUI Documentation](https://docs.openwebui.com/troubleshooting/) has got you covered.
+For further assistance and to join our vibrant community, visit the [Open WebUI Discord](https://discord.gg/5rJgQTnV4s).

 #### Open WebUI: Server Connection Error

 If you're experiencing connection issues, it’s often due to the WebUI docker container not being able to reach the Ollama server at 127.0.0.1:11434 (host.docker.internal:11434) inside the container .
 Use the `--network=host` flag in your docker command to resolve this.
 Note that the port changes from 3000 to 8080, resulting in the link: `http://localhost:8080`.